 We'll now proceed with the installation wizard.
 From there, we'll fill all the database details we get while creating a database and a user on hostinger.

-If all the information we filled are correct, we'll be redirected to the application configuration.
+If all the information we filled is correct, we'll be redirected to the application configuration.

 Here, we just have to provide :

 If everything is correct, you should land on the login page.
 And from there, that means you've successfully installed NexoPOS 4.x on Hostinger.

 Sometimes, by downloading the ZIP and extracting that, the .env file will be missing for some reason.
 We'll then need to create a file on the root with the following name ".env" and the content of that file should be taken from here.